open-horizon-services/service-yolo-cuda/README.md

 roslaunch darknet_ros darknet_ros.launch
 ```
 After launching the ROS node, a window will automatically appear that will show the RGB stream and detected objects.
 You can also check the stream in [RVIZ](http://wiki.ros.org/rviz).

+## Usage

+To have YOLO ROS: Real-Time Object Detection for ROS to run with the desired robot, a few parameters must be adapted.
+It is simplest if you duplicate and adapt
+all the parameter files that you need change from the `darknet_ros` repo package; specifically the parameter files in `config` and and the launch file from `launch`
+folder.

+## Advanced Details

+### All Makefile targets

+* `run` - manually run the container locally as a test
+* `stop` - halt a locally-run container
+* `dev` - manually run locally and connect to a terminal in the container
+* `clean` - remove the container image and docker volume
+* `build` - build the container
+* `publish-service` - Publish the service definition file to the hub in your organization
+* `publish-pattern` - Publish the pattern definition file to the hub in your organization
+* `agent-run` - register your agent's [node policy](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/PolicyRegister.md#node-policy) with the hub
+* `agent-stop` - unregister your agent with the hub, halting all agreements and stopping containers

 > // Work in progress